Suboxone Clinics in Connecticut

 • Suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance

-Midwestern Connecticut Council On Alcoholism Inc/csc Initiative is a suboxone treatment center in Danbury, Connecticut situated in the 06810 zip code.
+Midwestern Connecticut Council On Alcoholism Inc/latino Outreach is a suboxone clinic in Danbury, CT located in the 06810 zip code area.

 Location: 38 Old Ridgebury Road, Danbury, CT 06810 in Fairfield County